Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Results and Discussion

-where $x_R$ is the Rayleigh length, which depends on the wavelength.
-The laser pulses are focused at $x = 0$.
+where $x_R= \pi w_0^2/\lambda$ is the Rayleigh length with the beam waist $w_0$, and the wavelength $\lambda$.
+The laser pulses are focused at $x = 0$ and the Rayleigh lengths are estimated to be about 2.5 mm for the fundamental pulse and 1.3 mm for the second harmonic pulse, which are comparable with the size of molecular beam of 2 mm.
 Thus, the phase difference $\Delta \phi$ between the $\omega$ and $2\omega$ pulses depends on the $x$-position along the laser propagation direction.
 The difference in $\phi_\text{Gouy}$ between the $\omega$ and $2\omega$ pulses is about $0.1\pi$ at the largest.
+The Gouy phase can also worsen the accuracy of the experimental phase difference beyond the phase stability limit of $0.06\pi$, contributing to a larger discrepancy in $\eta$ between the experiment and simulation.

-Considering that fragment ions are more likely to be generated in a high intensity region because of increase in the recolliding energy of the tunneling electrons, the difference in intensity would be responsible for the larger $\Delta \eta$ in the S$^+$ channel than in the OCS$^+$ channel.
-Other concerns are about the assumptions in the CTMC simulation, such as the initial position and momentum ($r(t_i) = 0, v_z(t_i) = 0$), neglecting a motion of nuclei, and combining the DFT and Coulomb potentials of OCS$^+$.
-These volume effects and the assumptions in the simulation may cause discrepancies in the absolute values of the experimental and simulated phase offset $\eta$ and asymmetry flipping energy $E_\text{flip}$.
-Nevertheless our simulation with a simple model sufficiently well reproduces the experimental results.
+Other concerns are about the assumptions in the CTMC simulation, such as assuming the initial position and momentum ($r(t_i) = 0, v_z(t_i) = 0$), neglecting a motion of nuclei, and combining the DFT and Coulomb potentials of OCS$^+$.
+Especially, the shape of the Coulomb potential in the simulation causes discrepancies in the absolute values of the experimental and simulated phase offset $\eta$ and asymmetry flipping energy $E_\text{flip}$ (see Fig.~\ref{fig:CTMC_Coulomb}).
+Nevertheless our simulation using a simple model reproduces the experimental results qualitatively well.